Written By

 Format Paper-based Digital (PDFs & emails)

-Convenience Requires physical presence and physical document transfer Can be completed remotely from anywhere using electronic devices and an internet connection
+Convenience Restricted by physical presence, geographic distance, and manual hand-offs Accessible from anywhere using an electronic device and an internet connection

 Legal Validity Widely accepted Legally recognized in many jurisdictions, although validity is subject to laws